 Due to Proposition 13, property values can only be assessed by an index that rises no greater than 2% a year, even if the property might increase in value by 20%.
-If they were to sell their property now, they could probably get $700,000 or more since San Francisco prices went up 15% in 2015 and are estimated to go up another 7-8% in 2016.
+If they were to sell their property now, they could probably get $700,000 or more since San Francisco prices have continued to go up.

 College Savings: Whatever is left over

 Another missing item from the spreadsheet is college savings.
 Like most families with young kids, they aren’t putting aside a specific amount of money yet because they’ve still got 10-15 years to go.

 I read some study that in order for you to feel rich, you have to make 3X as much as you currently make, no matter what you make.
 So if you’re making $50,000 a year, $150,000 a year in income will make you feel like making it rain at the clubs.